|

 Despite lingering misconceptions, research has shown that bilingual children typically reach their language milestones around the same time as their monolingual peers, even sometimes before.

 This shows that the cognitive advantage of balancing two languages is an advantage and not the opposite.
+However, in complex cases where speech delays persist, it is wise to consult a bilingual speech-language pathologist for tailored support.

 Happy multiracial family playing with little cute baby at table with colorful toys at home

-10 Speech Delay Activities for Toddlers at Home
+Speech Delay Activities for Toddlers at Home

-Children enjoy learning even if they don’t realize it, we as parents need to inject a bit of knowledge into the activities to get their speech into motion.
-Spending time and home is a great way to introduce activities to promote stronger parent and child bonds while language learning.
+Spending time at home is a great way to introduce activities to promote stronger parent and child bonds while advancing speech development at home.
 It is up to us to make these activities engaging and enjoyable to keep our children interested.

 Interactive Activities

 Family game nights are a great way to get everyone involved.
 Instead of having the kids just watch, let them participate in the funtivities.
-Even though taking turns might slow the game down a bit, it’s important to let the children have their turn too.

 Best Toys for Speech Delay in Toddlers